Security & Stash

 If misplaced, your debit card can be temporarily locked—and unlocked—with a tap in the Stash app.9

-Learn more about our security features.
+Learn more about security features.

 256-bit encryption